Soliqua SoloStar, 100 units+33 mcg/ml 3 ml cartridges in SoloStar syringe pens 3 pcs

 Lixisenatide

-With Paracetamol
+With paracetamol

-With oral contraceptive drugs
+With oral contraceptives

 With atorvastatin